CrayLabs/SmartSim/doc/orchestrator.rst

 Orchestrator Deployment
 -----------------------
-In the context of this ``Experiment``, it's essential to create and launch the databases as a preliminary step before any other workflow entities.
+In the context of this ``Experiment``, it's essential to create and launch the database as a preliminary step before any other workflow entities.
 This is because the application script requests and sends tensors to and from a launched database.

-In this subsection, we demonstrate the ability of SmartSim to launch a clustered ``Orchestrator``.
+In the next stage of the experiment, we create and launch a standard ``Orchestrator``.

 Step 1: Initialize Orchestrator
 '''''''''''''''''''''''''''''''